postlund/pyatv/docs/documentation/protocols.md

 At this stage, the receiver expects the sender to establish a TCP connection to the port specified by `eventPort`.
 This connection will be used for regular AirPlay events, i.e. RTSP messages are exchanged here.
-See next chapter for more details.
+See the next chapter for more details.

 After the sender has connected to the event port, it shall start the stream using `RECORD` (iOS seems to request `/info` before doing this, that's why CSeq 8 is skipped):